 Soon it’s time to join the River Rye, at Rievaulx Bridge, half a mile downstream from the eponymous abbey.
 If the trail creators had run a spur from the bridge to the abbey and back, instead of the pointless and tedious trudge to the White Horse, I would have made no complaints.
 But they didn’t, so I just enjoyed the view of the ruins from across the fields.
 There’s one last rise to come, but it’s not a great one, as the Rye takes a loop to the south, and it’s then just a slow drop down with the town and castle of Helmsley in view all the way.

-Overnight in Saltburn I used the Victorian Guest House, which is full of bric-a-brac.
+Overnight in Saltburn I used the Victorian Guest House, which now appears to let as self-catering via AirBnB.
 Night time reading, auction catalogues!
 The very friendly Park Farm, a mile from Kildale, is a popular spot with walkers, and has bunkhouse as well as camping field.
 Osmotherley, like Whitby, has a large youth hostel; in Helmsley, I was the first person ever to stay in Jean’s ‘lovely location for the North Yorkshire Moors’!